dalealleshouse/algorithms/graph_search/README.md

 Just as some applications, such as [shortest path](#bfs---shortest-path), only work with BFS, [topological ordering](../graph_concepts/README.md#topological-ordering) only works with DFS.
+The algorithm laid out below discovers a valid topological ordering for the input graph.
+One important thing to note is that this is only one of possibly many.

 ```
 Global variable: order